 What Is Needed To Rig Billy Baits

 The materials and tools necessary include a crimping tool, crimps, hooks, leader line, and beads.

 The hook size and leader line are highly dependent on the size of the lure.
 We recommend a minimum of an 80-pound leader line.
 Based on the line size, match the crimp accordingly.
 Lastly, the hook must match the size of the bait and be constructed of stainless steel.

 How Do You Rig The Bait

-Rigging is made simple by following these steps.
+Rigging a billy bait is made simple by following these steps.
+Keep in mind, I have rigged these lures on a frequent occasions therefore I can tell you the exact process.
 Measure three feet of leader line and cut the section free from the spool.